 First, they want to figure out whether or not you’re qualified for the job.
 Also, employers are always looking for candidates who can help them progress and succeed.
 If you can provide examples of times that you successfully handled a challenging situation, this is seen as a sign of a motivated and enthusiastic employee.

-Another reason for interviewers to ask you about your challenges is to see if the challenges that you are looking for are in line with the requirements of the position.
+Another reason for interviewers to ask you about your challenges is to see if the challenges you are looking for align with the requirements of the position.

 Tips on answering ‘How do you handle challenges?’